yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/create-deployments/async-replication-platform.md

 - View the replication details.

 - Pause the replication process (stop the traffic) by clicking **Pause Replication**.
-This is useful when performing maintenance.
+This is helpful when performing maintenance.
 Paused replications can be resumed from the last checkpoint.

-- Restart the replication by clicking **Actions > Restart Replication** and using the dialog shown in the following illustaration to select the tables or database for which to restart the replication:
+- Restart the replication by clicking **Actions > Restart Replication** and using the dialog shown in the following illustration to select the tables or database for which to restart the replication:

   ![Replication Details](/images/yp/asynch-replication-551.png)